 Converting IPv4 Addresses To/From 32-bit Integers

-The only way to take advantage of integer operations for IPv4 addresses is to have some method of converting them to and from dotted decimal notation.
+To take advantage of integer operations for IPv4 addresses, you need to have some method of converting them to and from dotted decimal notation.
 IEEE Standard 1003.1 defines the common low-level (e.g. “C”) method of performing this conversion via inet_addr() and inet_ntoa() functions (http://pubs.opengroup.org/onlinepubs/009695399/functions/inet_addr.html).
 However, these functions are not exposed to R. While it would be possible to write a C library and corresponding R glue module, it’s easier to write the functions in pure R with some help from the bitops package (Listing 4-1).

 Listing 4-1